Jurassic Park III: Creatures on screen

 Winston and his sculptors created an initial Spinosaurus design, and Horner then provided his scientific opinion.
 Winston's team began with a 1/16 maquette version of the Spinosaurus, before creating a 1/5-scale version with more detail, leading to the creation of the final, full-scale version.
 The process took 10 months.
 The Spinosaurus animatronic was built from the knees up, while full body shots of the animal were done through CGI.
-The Spinosaurus animatronic measured 44 feet long, weighed 13 tons and was faster and more powerful than the 9-ton T. rex.
-Winston and his team had to remove a wall to get the Spinosaurus animatronic out of Winston's studio, located in Van Nuys, California.
-It was then transported by flatbed truck to the jungle set at Universal Studios' Stage 12.
-Verreaux had to design the set to accommodate the dinosaur.
-At the soundstage, the Spinosaurus was placed on a track that allowed the creature to be moved backward and forward.
-Four Winston technicians were required to fully operate the Spinosaurus animatronic.
+The animatronic measured 44 feet long, weighed 13 tons and was faster and more powerful than the 9-ton T. rex.
+Winston and his team had to remove a wall to get the Spinosaurus out of Winston's studio, located in Van Nuys, California.
+It was then transported by flatbed truck to the jungle set at Stage 12.
+Verreaux had to design the set to accommodate the dinosaur; a track was placed that allowed the creature to be moved backward and forward.
+Four Winston technicians were required to fully operate the Spinosaurus.

 The fight between the Spinosaurus and T. rex was one of the last scenes shot for the film, and the two animatronics were put to extensive use for the fight.
 A T. rex animatronic from the previous film was re-skinned for its appearance in Jurassic Park III.
 The Spinosaurus animatronic was so powerful that it ripped the head off of the T. rex during filming.
 Johnston said the fight was meant as a modern homage to various earlier films that featured dinosaurs created by Ray Harryhausen.
-An early script featured a death sequence for the Spinosaurus near the end of the film, as Alan Grant would use the resonating chamber to call a pack of raptors which would attack and kill it.
+An early script featured a death sequence for the Spinosaurus near the end of the film, as Grant would use the resonating chamber to call a pack of raptors which would attack and kill it.

 Because of new discoveries and theories in the field of paleontology, several dinosaurs are portrayed differently in this film from in previous ones.
 Discoveries suggesting velociraptors were feathered prompted the addition of quill-like structures on the head and neck of the males in the film.
 Horner said: "We've found evidence that velociraptors had feathers, or feather-like structures, and we've incorporated that into the new look of the raptor".